HofmaDresu/Blog/_posts/2018-06-07-todo-react-native.markdown

     <img src="/assets/img/todo-react-native/NavigateToAddIOS.gif">
 </div>

-Creating the Add Todo screen is fairly similiar to work we've already done, so we're not going to spend much time on it.
+Creating the Add Todo screen is fairly similar to work we've already done, so we're not going to spend much time on it.
 We need to edit our AddTodoItemScreen.js and add a TextInput, a Save button, and a Cancel button.
 We'll set the Cancel button to go back when clicked, and leave the Save button empty for now.

 {% highlight jsx %}
 import React from 'react';